Jalapeño Popper Grilled Cheese

 The honey may sound a little unconventional but trust me, it balances out the heat of the jalapeño perfectly.

-Sandwiched between the gooey slices their unexpected crunch makes each bite taste amazing.
+Sandwiched between the gooey slices the crisp cornflakes make each bite taste amazing.
 If you’re out of corn flakes, try substituting crushed potato chips.
+(FYI: Our cornflakes were crispy but some have reported theirs ended up soggy).

 ~ Keep scrolling for step by step photos & tips after the recipe ~